Update on December 27, 2011: For updated new year's greetings, see this post.

 To a patron or volunteer:

 Happy new year!
-Thanks to supporters like you, 2009 was a very successful year for us.
+Thanks to supporters like you, 2023 was a very successful year for us.
 We were able to exceed our goals and expand our services to the needy because of the generosity and commitment of people like you.
 [You may provide details.]
 Thank you so much!
+We wish you a new year filled with peace, joy, and meaning.

 To employees:

 Happy New Year!
-Yes, we survived 2009.
+Yes, we survived 2022.
 In fact, we thrived because of your amazing hard work, creativity, and dedication.
 I am personally grateful to you for your tremendous efforts, and I wish you a rewarding, joyous new year.
-I look forward to our work together in 2010.
+I look forward to our work together in 2023.

 5. Email vs. Handwritten.

 Should you email holiday greetings?
-If email is the only way you communicate with your customers and employees--or if mailed greetings are too expensive--then email is your choice.
-But even with email, use each person's name.
-A bland message that says "Dear Employee" or "Dear Customer" might as well say "Dear Stranger."
+If email is the only way you communicate with your customers and employees–or if mailed greetings are too expensive–then email is your choice.
+But even with email, use each person’s name.
+A bland message that says “Dear Employee” or “Dear Customer” might as well say “Dear Stranger.”

 If you have people's addresses and a budget to send greetings by mail, choose a tasteful card to send.
 Although tastes differ, think about your readers when you choose cards.
 For most business associates, cards with religious messages are inappropriate.